Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Universal Behaviours in Trotterisation Performance

-\paragraph{Onset of Quantum Chaos as the Trotter Step Size Increases} Figure~\ref{Fig:5_chiSquareForAll}~(a--c) shows the $X^{2}_{\rm RMT}$ test statistic as a function of step size, respectively, for (a) the A2A-Ising TSU (against COE), (b) the Heisenberg TSU (against CUE), and (c) the Dicke TSU (against COE).
-In each model, $X^{2}_{\rm RMT}$ shows a sharp drop to $\leq 1$ for system sizes larger than a certain value that depends on the model, indicating that the eigenvector statistics of these TSUs show good agreement with the corresponding RMT distribution.
-This provides conclusive evidence that we observe a sharp transition from regular to quantum chaotic dynamics at the same position as the threshold identified by studying each model's full system dynamics, and which sets in already at quite modest system sizes.
-Across all models and multiple orders of magnitude in Hilbert-space dimension, once the system reaches sufficient size, we do not observe any significant movement of the threshold position with system size.
+Figure~\ref{Fig:6_chiSquareForAll}~(a--c) shows the $\XsqRMT$ test statistic as a function of step size, respectively, for (a) the A2A-Ising TSU (against COE), (b) the Heisenberg TSU (against COE), and (c) the Dicke TSU (against COE).
+In each model, $\XsqRMT$ shows clearly different qualitative behaviour in the step-size regions before and after the threshold observed in Trotterised dynamics.
+For large enough system sizes, we consistently observe a sudden drop in $\XsqRMT$ at the threshold, and $\XsqRMT \sim 1$ for extended step-size regions after the threshold (aside from stable regions), showing quantitatively rigorous agreement with RMT (defined by the shaded regions representing the $99\%$ confidence regions for each system size) that provides strong, objective evidence of the onset of quantum chaotic dynamics.
+Under the same conditions, we also consistently observe $\XsqRMT \gg 1$ at small step sizes, exhibiting clear disagreement with RMT expectations for step sizes before the threshold, where the DQS produces quasiperiodic (non-quantum-chaotic) dynamics.
+These results illustrate that each of these models undergoes a dramatic transition from regular to quantum chaotic dynamics at a position that matches the threshold identified from dynamical signatures, and which already sets in at quite modest system sizes.
+Across all models and multiple orders of magnitude in Hilbert-space dimension, once the system reaches sufficient size, we do not observe any significant variation with system size of the position of onset for $\XsqRMT \sim 1$.